dschnare/meteor-components-ioc-plugin/packages/meteor-components-ioc-plugin/README.md

       {{/App}}
     </body>

-All components will also have their data context available as a dependency with the name `data`.
-This service is a `ReactiveVar` that will update when the data context changes.
+All components will also have their `data()` methods overridden to accept a key path argument.
+If a key path is specified then the request for that key path is a reactive call and the current `Tracker` computation will be invalidated when the value changes.
+If no key path is specified then the method returns the non-reactive data context as usual.

-For convenience each key of the data context is also available as a dependency with each key being the name of a service.
-Each service is a `ReactiveVar` that will update when the data context changes.
+As a convenience all components also have a `data(keyPath)` helper added that can be used like the following: `{{data "some.key.path"}}`.
+The request for a key path is reactive just like calling `data(keyPath)`.

+Using these mehtods allows you to create `autoruns` that invalidate when a particular key or path changes instead of the entire data context.

 **Example:**